- You must send hazardous materials in observance of specific rules and precautions

 Say you want to ship a lithium battery.
 Lithium batteries need to be packaged with fully enclosed interior packaging and ample cushioning materials.
 This is because batteries are highly flammable and can spark fires if exposed to extreme temperatures.

-Though hazardous materials follow its own requirements when it comes to packaging, you'll want to make sure you use things like cushioning materials and a sturdy box to prevent damage during transit.
+Though hazardous materials follow their own requirements when it comes to packaging, you'll want to make sure you use things like cushioning materials and a sturdy box to prevent damage during transit.

 4. Fill out proper documentation